- There is hope for all workers across Nigeria to benefit from the N30,000 new minimum wage recently signed into law

 “But ideally, labour believes that all establishment should be unionised, so that collective bargaining can collectively take place in determining wage issues.
 Employers that employ less than 25 people are, however, exempted from the law.

 “The new law put that exemption of employers who employ less than 25 people.
 This was part of what the tripartite committee recommended, that it should be removed, so that the law applies to everybody, including those that employ domestic workers.”

-Legit.ng previously reported that the implementation of the new national minimum wage bill recently signed into law might be delayed following reports that the Attorney General of the Federation (AGF), Abubakar Malami, is yet to forward the new minimum wage Act to the National Salaries, Incomes and Wages Commission (NSIWC) for speedy implementation.
+Legit.ng previously reported that the implementation of the new national minimum wage bill recently signed into law might be delayed following reports that AGF, Abubakar Malami, was about to forward the new minimum wage Act to the National Salaries, Incomes and Wages Commission (NSIWC) for speedy implementation.

 NAIJ.com (naija.ng) -> Legit.ng: Same great journalism, upgraded for better service!

 Minimum Wage: Is N30,000 Too Much for FG to Pay Workers? - Nigeria Street Gist | Legit TV: